What factors can weaken my personal injury case?

 Talking to too many people outside of your personal injury case about your personal injury can be detrimental to the success of your claim.
 Discussing the details of your case with individuals who are not involved in the legal proceedings can potentially lead to inaccurate information being shared and circulated, which could then be used against you by the opposing party.
 Furthermore, it is important to keep any details about your incident confidential as revealing them can have a negative impact on the outcome of the case.

 Additionally, speaking with family members and friends about your personal injury may provoke an emotional response that could lead you to make decisions based on emotion rather than fact.
 This could mean taking less money in a settlement or giving up on a trial altogether before having all of the evidence weighed properly by an impartial judge or jury.
+You should try and tell your lawyer about any such statements at your initial consultation.

 Also, talking to too many people outside of your personal injury case can give off a false impression that you are not taking the matter seriously and are instead sharing private information too freely.
 This can lead some individuals to believe that you are not in need of their help or sympathy which may prevent them from testifying in court, should their testimony be necessary for successful outcomes.